cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 -   <http://www.ceci-hpc.be/assets/training/mpi4py.pdf>
 -   <https://www.csc.fi/documents/200270/224366/mpi4py.pdf/825c582a-9d6d-4d18-a4ad-6cb6c43fefd8>

-## MPI Todo
+## MPI

--   what is mpi
+-   [ ] TODO: Open, what is mpi
--   Ring
+-   [ ] TODO: Open, Ring
--   kmeans
+-   [ ] TODO: Open kmeans
--   calculation of pi
+-   [ ] TODO: Who?, calculation of pi
--   find number count of 8 in randome numbers between 1-10
+-   [ ] TODO: Who?, find number count of 8 in randome numbers between 1-10

 ## Installation

-TODO: how to find te number of cores in linux and gitbash so we can use this t define the -n core parameter
+-   [ ] TODO: Cooper, how to find te number of cores in linux and gitbash so we can use this t define the -n core parameter

 Linux: nproc